hendriks73/directional_cnns/README.md

 The created `.joblib` files are simple dictionaries, containing strings as keys and a spectrograms as values.
 Note that the extracted spectrograms for the key and the tempo task differ (CQT vs Mel).

+After installation, you may run the extraction using the following command line script:

+    directional_cnn_extraction -a AUDIO_FILES_FOLDER [-g GROUND_TRUTH.tsv]

+The ground truth file is optional.
+If given, only files that also occur in the ground truth are added to the created feature `.joblib` files.

 ## Running

 You can run the code either locally or on [Google ML Engine](https:/gcpsignup.page.link/9kLi).